ossf/wg-best-practices-os-developers/CHARTER.md

 #### 2. Technical initiative roles

 - a.
-The primary points of contact are the lead and co-lead of the working group, who are listed in the [README](https://github.com/ossf/wg-best-practices-os-developers/tree/xcorail-patch-1#governance)
+The primary points of contact are the lead and co-lead of the Technical Initiative, who are listed in the [README](https://github.com/ossf/wg-best-practices-os-developers/tree/xcorail-patch-1#governance)

 - b.
 The Technical Initiative generally will involve Collaborators and Contributors.
-The working group may adopt or modify additional roles so long as the roles are documented in the Technical Initiative’s repository.
+The Technical Initiative may adopt or modify additional roles so long as the roles are documented in the Technical Initiative’s repository.
 Unless otherwise documented:

    - i.
 Contributors include anyone in the technical community that contributes effort, ideas, code, documentation, or other artifacts to the Technical Initiative;